How to Use VALUE Function in Excel (5 Ideal Examples)

 Quick Notes

-• Just for your information, if we insert the text string without double quotes then we will find the #NAME? error.
+• Inserting a text string without double quotes will return a #NAME? error.

 Download Practice Workbook